xwp/undercurrent/README.md

 # Undercurrent

-A slightly oppiniated but hightly configurable build system using Gulp and Webpack for optimized frontend tooling, development and testing.
+A slightly opinionated, but highly configurable build system using Gulp and Webpack for optimized frontend tooling, development and testing.

 ## Installation

 ```
-yarn add undercurrent
+yarn add -D undercurrent
 ```

 ```
-npm install undercurrent
+npm install undercurrent --save-dev
 ```

 ## Usage

 Undercurrent comes with a default schema and tasks:

-- `clean`: clears the `dist` directory in assets.
+- `clean`: clears the `dist` directory in the project cwd directory.
 - `copy`: copies any font from `assets/fonts`;
 - `images`: minifies images.
 - `css`: builds CSS from SCSS using PostCSS for transformations and also provides linting using Stylelint.
 - `js`: build JS using Webpack and runs ESLint and a Babel loader.
+- `watch`: watches changes for `copy`, `css` and `images`.

 Within the `package.json` of your project, you simply need to add a `script` to run Undercurrent: